Engine Problem #1: Engine Won't Start

 Your motor oil has a big responsibility.
 The oil lubricates the engine, cools engine parts, keeps the engine clean and prevents deposit buildup.
 Unfortunately, even the best oil eventually degrades.
 When the oil becomes old, it will begin to fill with sludge and debris.
 This has a negative effect on your engine.
 When you change the oil, the contaminates are removed along with the old oil and filter.
 Your manufacturer will have a recommended oil change schedule, but a good rule of thumb is to have the oil and filter changed every 3 months or 3,000 miles.

 The catalytic converter is a vital part of your car’s exhaust system.
 The catalytic converter breaks down dangerous chemical emissions from the engine and routes them away from the driver.
-Regular wear and tear will happen, but driving habits, road conditions and vehicle type can also affect the catalytic convertor.
+Regular wear and tear will happen, but driving habits, road conditions and vehicle type can also affect the catalytic converter.
 If you notice rattling during acceleration or braking, or any loud noises during the drive, it’s time schedule an exhaust system check.
-The catalytic convertor can fail due to a leak caused by rust or corrosion, or as a result of internal plugging caused by excessive carbon buildup.
+The catalytic converter can fail due to a leak caused by rust or corrosion, or as a result of internal plugging caused by excessive carbon buildup.
 Regularly scheduled maintenance checks will ensure the entire exhaust system is functioning properly.

 Engine Problem #2: Service Engine Soon Light